California's 49th congressional district

 California's 49th congressional district is a congressional district in the U.S. state of California.
 The district is represented by Mike Levin.

-The district currently covers the northern coastal areas of San Diego County, including Oceanside, Vista, Carlsbad, and Encinitas, as well as a portion of southern Orange County, including San Clemente, Dana Point, San Juan Capistrano, Ladera Ranch, and Coto de Caza.
+The district currently covers the northern coastal areas of San Diego County, including Oceanside, Vista, Carlsbad, Encinitas, Solana Beach and parts of Del Mar as well as a portion of southern Orange County, including San Clemente, Dana Point, San Juan Capistrano, Ladera Ranch, Laguna Niguel and Rancho Mission Viejo.
 Marine Corps Base Camp Pendleton is in the district.

 In the 2016 election, Darrell Issa won by a margin of less than 1%.
 In the 2018 election, this district was considered to be a major battleground.
 Rep. Issa announced that he would not seek reelection.
-Following the November 6, 2018 election, Democrat Mike Levin became the district's congressman.
+Following the November 6, 2018, election, Democrat Mike Levin became the district's congressman.